DanOlivier/Cpp-Tests/CyclicRotation.md

+CyclicRotation

+Rotate an array to the right by a given number of steps.

 A zero-indexed array A consisting of N integers is given.
 Rotation of the array means that each element is shifted right by one index, and the last element of the array is moved to the first place.